 - 8.2.1.
-Workmen's compensation, at present rates shall be paid to a worker in respect of an injury caused due to an accident arising out of and in the course of employment or disease which is of an occupational origin. - 8.2.2.
-Where the occupier of a factory opts to take an insurance policy to cover such risks he should obtain such a policy from a recognised insurance organisation. - (8.A.)
+Workmen's compensation, at present rates shall be paid to a worker in respect of an injury caused due to an accident arising out of and in the course of employment or coming from their place of residence to the workplace or while returning back to their place of residence from the workplace or a disease which is of an occupational origin. - 8.2.2.
+Where the occupier of a factory opts to take an insurance policy to cover such risks he should obtain such a policy from a recognized insurance organization. - (8.A.)
 Where there is any inconsistency or conflict between the provisions contained in Section (1)-(8), save and except Section (5A), of this Manual and the relevant statutory provisions, the latter shall prevail.